 In terms of technical assumptions, there are differences between our construction of $\mathcal{T}^{\mathrm{c}}$\ and the one in Battigalli and Siniscalchi (1999).
 Actually, our construction is a generalization of theirs since we allow for weaker conditions on (\textit{i}) the family of conditioning events, and (\textit{ii}) the topological property of the primitive uncertainty space $S$.
 As for (\textit{i}), Battigalli and Siniscalchi (1999) restrict attention to clopen families of conditioning events, while our approach requires that each conditioning event be a Borel set.
 We will discuss in the next subsection why, from a conceptual standpoint, clopeness of conditioning events could be restrictive in some applications of interest.

 As for (\textit{ii}), Battigalli and Siniscalchi (1999) consider the case, typically adopted in the literature, of a Polish space of primitive uncertainty.
-Here we considered the more general cases of Souslin and Lusin spaces.
-There are reasons to find such generalization useful.
-The main reason is that the Lusin/Souslin properties devolve from $X$ to $\Delta ^{ \mathcal{B}}\left( X\right) $ (see Lemma \ref{Lemma souslin space of CPSs}).
+Here we considered the weaker requirement of Souslin or Lusin spaces.
+There are reasons to find such a requirement useful.
+The main reason is that the Lusin/Souslin properties devolve from $X$ to $\Delta ^{\mathcal{B }}\left( X\right) $ (see Lemma \ref{Lemma souslin space of CPSs}).
 An analogous conclusion does not hold if $X$ is a Polish space---unless clopeness of conditioning events is assumed.
-Yet, $\Delta ^{\mathcal{B} }\left( X\right) $ has a \textquotedblleft nice\textquotedblright \ topological property: it is a Lusin space, hence standard Borel as a measurable space.
-This is all that matters because the Borel structure on $ \Delta ^{\mathcal{B}}\left( X\right) $\ generated by a Souslin topology on a set $X$ coincides with the \textquotedblleft natural\textquotedblright \ measure-theoretic structure on $\Delta ^{\mathcal{B}}\left( X\right) $.
+Yet, $\Delta ^{\mathcal{B} }\left( X\right) $ has a \textquotedblleft nice\textquotedblright\ topological property: it is a Lusin space, so standard Borel as a measurable space.
+This is all that matters because the Borel structure on $\Delta ^{ \mathcal{B}}\left( X\right) $\ generated by a Souslin topology on a set $X$ coincides with the \textquotedblleft natural\textquotedblright\ measure-theoretic structure on $\Delta ^{\mathcal{B}}\left( X\right) $.